alan345/TER/README.md

 ## E2E Testing

-- Terminal
+The tests mist be run while the app is running.
-  while the app is running, run:
+#### Running the tests in the Terminal

 ```
 npm run test:e2e